ckbarrett/Nondle/README.md

-# Nonogram Visualizer
+# Nondle

 ## Credit

 Author: Christian Barrett
-Date: 08/19/2024
+Date: 9/10/2024

 ## Description

-The objective of this project is to not only implement an algorithm to solve nonograms, but to make a cool visualization for it as well.
+The objective of this project is to create a daily nonogram game for the pleasure of the masses.